AhmedAGadir/t2/README.md

 ```
 This will show you an interactive screen where you can choose which docs to import

-Note that this can only be run once per project.
+Note that this script can only be run once per project.

 # Updating the CLI scripts